Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 That Mexico's Ermine Street was paved with Roman-style concrete is all the more remarkable because the secret of Roman concrete was lost to womankind (and men) long before Europeans reached Mexico.

-Beside the oddity of a Mayan warrior queen building a straight roads with long-lost, Roman-style concrete in Mexico, does Lady K'awiil Ajaw have anything else in common with miracle road-builder Saint Kyneburga AKA Lady Coneyburrow of Castor, Cambridgeshire?
+Beside the oddity of a Mayan warrior queen building a straight road with long-lost, Roman-style concrete, does Lady K'awiil Ajaw have anything else in common with miracle road-builder Saint Kyneburga AKA Lady Coneyburrow AKA Lady Ketilborough AKA Lady Hackelberg of Castor, Cambridgeshire?

 Born Rule start Rule End Died